angular/angular/aio/content/guide/migration-update-module-and-target-compiler-options.md

-# Update Module and Target Compiler Options Migration
+# Update module and target compiler options migration

 ## What does this migration do?

 This migration will adjust the `target` and `module` settings within the [TypeScript configuration files](guide/typescript-configuration) for the workspace.
 The changes to each option vary based on the builder/command that uses the TypeScript configuration file.
-Unless otherwise noted, changes are only made if the existing value matches an expected value.
+Unless otherwise noted, changes are only made if the existing value was not changed from the value previously used by a new project.
+This ensures that intentional changes to the options are kept in place.

 For the browser builder (`ng build` for applications), `module` is changed to `es2020` from `esnext`.